SAND-Lab/MEA-NAP-HPC/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

      - If you have already run the pipeline previously and wish to use some of the outputs from the earlier steps, set equal to 1 and give the location and date for the prior analysis (this format should match the folder name of the previous data analysis).
 N.B.
 If a previous OutputData folder for the Date already exists, the pipeline will prompt you when running to add a suffix to the previous version (e.g. “v1”).
 The pipeline will then rename the old folder and remove it from the path.
    * - 30
      - Params.startAnalysisStep
      - If you would like to start running the pipeline at a later step than spike detection (step 1) using the prior data, change to the corresponding number.
 See Section 3.1 for an overview of pipeline functions.
 If ``Params.priorAnalysis=0``, the default is to start with spike detection.
 N.B.
-Steps 2-4 all require spike detection to run.
+Steps 2-5 all require spike detection to run.
 Step 4 requires Step 3.
 Step 5 requires step 4.
+If you want to start with Step 1B (spike detection checks), enter 1 here, set detectSpikes (line 37) to 0, and Params.runSpikeCheckOnPrevSpikeData (line 38)
    * - 31
      - Params.optionalStepsToRun
-     - If you have completed steps 1 -4 of the pipeline, use this step to run optional downstream steps of the pipeline.
-You can set this setting equal to 'runStats' to perform statistical analysis that looks at feature correlations and classification across groups.
-You can also set it equal to 'combineDIVplots' to combine plots across DIVs.
+     - If you have completed steps 1-4 of the pipeline, use this step to run optional downstream steps of the pipeline.
+You can set this setting equal to 'runStats' (Step 5) to perform statistical analysis that looks at feature correlations and classification across groups.
+You can also set it equal to 'combineDIVplots' to combine plots across DIVs, if the filenames for recordings from the same culture have the same filename except for the number (age) after DIV in the filenames (e.g, NGN2230408_P1A1_DIV14, NGN2230408_P1A1_DIV21, NGN2230408_P1A1_DIV28).

-Spike detection settings (lines 13 - 95)
+Spike detection parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. list-table::